MetricsDAO/core-evm-contracts/README.md

 You can run the base deployment to a test network with this command `npx hardhat deploy --network ropsten`
 To run locally `npx hardhat --network localhost deploy`

+When running you're own hardhat node/local blockchain you can use --tags to deploy a contract when initialising
+`npx hardhat node --tags TopChef`

+to deploy to a specific network and to deploy a specific contract you'll need to run something like this `npx hardhat --network ${networkname} deploy --tags QuestionAPI`

+Deployment scripts should have tags and dependencies for example QuestionAPI is a tag with 4 dependencies
+Each depedency should de deployed in order before the tag is deployed

 ```shell
 npx hardhat accounts